marisacasillas/ImCo/README.md

 * Previous image: left arrow
 * Next image: right arrow OR enter
 * Last coded image: cmd + right arrow

+### In-app messages

+It's easy to lose track of one's place while navigating large image collections, so ImCo provides a number of short messages to alert the annotator to issues that may be helpful along the way.

+If you haven't completed all the required annotation types for an image the app will show a pop up message that says "This image isn't fully coded yet.".

+If your `workdir/images` directory contains several subdirectories (e.g., multiple image stream recording sessions) then the app will show a pop up meessage to alert you when you're moving between directories with "Hooray!
+It's a brand new directory.".
+If you navigate back from one directory to a previous one it will let you know with "Going back to previous directory.".

+If you navigate back to the first image in the directory, the app will let you know with "This is the very first image".
+Similarly, if you reach the last images, the app will say "You reached the end!
+You're a coding god!".

 ### Customizing annotation types